Victor Wembanyama

-Born in Le Chesnay, France, Wembanyama began his professional career with Nanterre 92 of the LNB Pro A in 2019.
+Wembanyama began his professional career at age 15 with Nanterre 92 of the LNB Pro A in 2019.
 Two years later, he moved to ASVEL and won the Pro A title in his only season with the team.
-In 2022, Wembanyama signed with Metropolitans 92 and assumed a leading role.
-He has been named an LNB All-Star on two occasions, winning All-Star Game MVP once, and is a two-time LNB Pro A Best Young Player.
+In the 2022–23 season, Wembanyama signed with Metropolitans 92 and became the youngest player to win the Pro A MVP award, while earning Pro A Best Defender honours and leading the league in scoring, rebounds and blocks.
+He was unanimously named an LNB All-Star twice, winning the All-Star Game MVP once, and was a three-time Pro A Best Young Player.

-Wembanyama plays for the French national basketball team.
-At the youth level, he has led his team to two silver medals, including at the 2021 FIBA Under-19 World Cup, where he set the FIBA record for blocks per game in a single tournament.
+Wembanyama also plays for the French national team, with whom he won a silver medal at the 2024 Olympics.
+At the youth level, he led his team to two silver medals, including at the 2021 FIBA Under-19 World Cup, where he set the FIBA record for blocks per game in a single tournament.

+Following a historic rookie season in the NBA in which he led the league in blocks per game, Wembanyama was unanimously named the 2024 NBA Rookie of the Year, finished second in the 2024 Defensive Player of the Year voting to compatriot Rudy Gobert, and became the first rookie ever to be named to the All-Defensive First Team.

 Early life and youth career

-Wembanyama was born on 4 January 2004 in Le Chesnay, France.
-His father, Félix, is of Congolese descent and was a track and field athlete who competed in the high jump, long jump and triple jump.
-His mother, Elodie de Fautereau, is a basketball coach and former player.
+Victor Nonga Wembanyama-de Fautereau-Vassel was born on 4 January 2004, in Le Chesnay, in the Paris region.
+His father, Félix, is of Congolese origin and was a track and field athlete who competed in the high jump, long jump and triple jump.
+Born in Belgium, Félix acquired French nationality by naturalisation on 10 February 2003.
+Victor's mother, Élodie de Fautereau, is a French basketball coach and former player.
 Wembanyama's father and mother are 6 ft 6 in and 6 ft 3 in tall, respectively.
-His older sister, Eve, plays basketball professionally, and his younger brother, Oscar, has played basketball and handball at the youth level.
-His grandfather, Michel de Fautereau, played professional basketball, and his grandmother, Marie Christine, also played the sport.
+His older sister, Ève, plays basketball professionally, and his younger brother, Oscar, has played basketball and handball at the youth level.
+His maternal grandfather, Michel de Fautereau, played professional basketball, and his grandmother, Marie-Christine, also played the sport.

-Wembanyama played football as a goalkeeper and practiced judo before focusing on basketball.
-He learned how to play basketball from his mother, who was coaching youth teams.
+Wembanyama played football as a goalkeeper and practised judo before focusing on basketball.
+He learned to play basketball from his mother, who was coaching youth teams.
 At age seven, Wembanyama began playing for Entente Le Chesnay Versailles, before joining the youth system of Nanterre 92 at age 10.
 He drew the attention of Nanterre in 2013 after Michaël Allard, a youth coach for the club, noticed him on the bench at an under-11 game due to his exceptional height, at 1.80 m, initially mistaking him for a coach.
 In February 2018, Wembanyama was loaned to FC Barcelona for the Minicopa del Rey, an under-14 tournament in Spain, leading his team to third place.
 He declined an offer to continue his career with Barcelona, citing that the coaches were not willing to challenge him.